lucasrothamel/reading-recommendations/README.md

 # reading-recommendations
-A list of books any professional software developer should read, and repeat from time to time.
+A list of books any professional software developer should read, and repeat to read from time to time.
 Divided in the more important books and articles in this file, and my own summary of programming standards in the `programming-standards.md`

 ## Must Reads (Platform Independent)